 The hike begins at a small parking area along US Highway 74A (Drovers Road Scenic Byway) in Gerton, located between Asheville and Chimney Rock.
 It's about 18 miles from downtown Asheville.
-It's easy to spot with an old fireplace, sign for "Upper Hickory Nut Gorge Trailhead" and crosswalk.
+It's easy to spot with an old fireplace, sign for "Upper Hickory Nut Gorge," and crosswalk.

 From the parking area, cross the road to begin the hike.
 Look for the Wildcat Rock trail marker.
 The first part of the trail follows a wood fence through an orchard.
 Follow the Conservancy orange blazes.
 The trail is broken down into three one-mile unofficial sections.

 Cross a small wooden bridge over Hickory Creek and begin your ascent to Little Bearwallow Falls.
 This section of the trail is about a mile with a 650-foot elevation gain, gradually walking uphill most of the way.
-This part of hike is classified as "challenging".
+This part of the hike is classified as "challenging."

-After many switchbacks and rhododendron forest, you'll come out into pasture land at the summit of Little Bearwallow Mountain.
+After many switchbacks and rhododendron forests, you'll come out into pasture land at the summit of Little Bearwallow Mountain.
 The trail officially ends here (for now), but you can walk downhill to your right into a larger pasture area in the swag/gap between the peaks.
 This is private property, so please respect it and grazing cows.
 We are delighted that the owners welcome visitors.
 No camping allowed.

-There you will find the natural spring that creates a refreshing pools for bears to wallow and keep cool (hence the name of this area).
+There you will find the natural spring that creates a refreshing pool for bears to wallow and keep cool (hence the name of this area).
 Looking straight ahead is Bearwallow Mountain.
-Within the next couple of years, the trail will be extended two miles to reach the top of this grassy summit - connecting to the existing Bearwallow Mountain Trail.
+Within the next couple of years, the trail will be extended two miles to reach the top of this grassy summit.